Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 How to Apply From Outside the UK

-You should receive a decision on your application within around 3 weeks, though this may vary depending on the volume of applications the centre has received at the time, and how busy they are.
+Note that the local visa application centre may retain your identity documents, such as your passport while processing your application.
+You should receive a decision on your application within around three weeks, though this may vary depending on the volume of applications the centre has received at the time and how busy they are.

 How to Apply From Inside the UK

-However, note that you will not be able to switch to this visa if you’re currently in the UK on under any of the following:
+However, note that you will not be able to switch to this visa if you’re currently in the UK under any of the following:

 • A Visitor visa